-I tried operating a lakehouse with natural language from Amazon QuickSight using aws-dataprocessing-mcp-server hosted on Amazon Bedrock AgentCore Runtime
+I tried operating a lakehouse with natural language from Amazon QuickSight against an aws-dataprocessing-mcp-server hosted on Amazon Bedrock AgentCore Runtime

-I tried operating a lakehouse with natural language from Amazon QuickSight using aws-dataprocessing-mcp-server hosted on Amazon Bedrock AgentCore Runtime
+I tried operating a lakehouse with natural language from Amazon QuickSight against an aws-dataprocessing-mcp-server hosted on Amazon Bedrock AgentCore Runtime

-I tried hosting AWS Labs' aws-dataprocessing-mcp-server on Amazon Bedrock AgentCore Runtime to enable natural language querying and modification of a lakehouse from Amazon QuickSight.
+I tried hosting AWS Labs' aws-dataprocessing-mcp-server on Amazon Bedrock AgentCore Runtime to enable referencing and modifying a lakehouse in natural language from Amazon QuickSight.
 I will introduce the implementation challenges encountered along the way, including switching to streamable-http and handling DNS rebinding protection, along with their solutions.

 2026.05.23